bzier/gym-mupen64plus/README.md

 #### Thanks:
 Many of the core concepts for this wrapper were borrowed/adapted directly from [@kevinhughes27](https://github.com/kevinhughes27)'s fantastic [TensorKart](https://github.com/kevinhughes27/TensorKart) project (self-driving MarioKart with TensorFlow).
 A huge thanks goes out to him for inspiring the foundation of this project.

+Another big thanks to everyone who has contributed to the project so far.
+I appreciate the help, from the small typo/bug fixes to the large implementations.

 ## Contributing